jvandemo/generator-angularjs-library/README.md

-# AngularJS library generator
+# AngularJS component library generator

-Create standalone AngularJS component libraries is seconds!
+Create standalone AngularJS component libraries in seconds!

 If you want to create a standalone library with filters, directives, services, etc for use in your AngularJS applications, then this generator may just be what you need.